 2] User plugs in a device

-If Windows finds the driver, then it will install it automatically on your system.
+If Windows finds the driver, it will automatically install it on your system.
 And whenever Windows searches for updates, it also searches for an up-to-date version of the driver and installs it.
 Generally, within 24 hours of a device plugged in, Windows looks for a driver upgrade.

 When searching Windows Update:

-- But in Windows 10 version 2004, it does not searches for a manual driver if an Automatic driver is not available.
+- But Windows 11/10 version 2004 does not search for a manual driver if an Automatic driver is not available.

 3] Device Manager